pyxem/kikuchipy/doc/contributing.rst

 Contributing
 ============

-KikuchiPy is meant to be a community maintained project.
+kikuchipy is meant to be a community maintained project.
 We welcome contributions in the form of bug reports, documentation, code, feature requests, and more.
 These guidelines provide resources on how best to contribute.